Asbestos Removal

 FAQs About Asbestos Removal Services in San Fernando

-What Is Asbestos and Why Is It Dangerous?
+What Is Asbestos, and Why Is It Dangerous?

 Asbestos is a naturally occurring mineral once widely used in construction for its strength and heat resistance.
 However, it poses significant health risks when its fibers become airborne and are inhaled.
 Prolonged exposure can lead to serious illnesses such as asbestosis, mesothelioma, and lung cancer.
 These conditions often take years to manifest, making it crucial to address asbestos issues proactively.
 Removing asbestos safely requires professional intervention to prevent further exposure and protect public health.